FAIRmat-NFDI/pynxtools/nexusparser/tools/yaml2nxdl/README.md

 Options:
    --input-file TEXT     The path to the input data file to read.
-   --append-to-base TEXT Parse xml file and append to specified base class,
+   --append TEXT         Parse xml NeXus file and append to specified base class,
                          write the base class name with no extension.
    --verbose             Addictional std output info is printed to help debugging.
    --help                Show this message and exit.